ByrnorOCount/project_emberward/README.md

 - Tower upgrades for damage, range, and special effects.
 - More enemy types (e.g., flying, armored, fast).
-- Special map nodes with unique challenges or rewards.
+- Special map levels with unique challenges or rewards.
 - Visual effects for projectiles, impacts, and enemy deaths.
 - Sound effects and music.